Azure/terraform-azurerm-avm-res-network-azurefirewall/examples/virtual_hub/_header.md

-# Vhub Example
+# virtual_hub Example

-This deploys the Azure Firewall with a Virtual Hub and a Virtual WAN.
+This deploys the Azure Firewall and Firewall Policy with a Virtual Hub and a Virtual WAN.